Supervised and Unsupervised Learning in R Programming

 - R language has the best tools and library packages to work with machine learning projects.
 Developers can use these packages to create the best pre-model, model, and post-model of the machine learning projects.
 Also, the packages for R are more advanced and extensive than python language which makes it the first choice to work with machine learning projects.

 Supervised learning as the name indicates the presence of a supervisor as a teacher.
-Basically supervised learning is a learning in which we teach or train the machine using data that is well labeled which means some data is already tagged with the correct answer.
+Basically supervised learning is learning in which we teach or train the machine using data that is well labeled which means some data is already tagged with the correct answer.
 After that, the machine is provided with a new set of examples(data) so that the supervised learning algorithm analyses the training data(set of training examples) and produces a correct outcome from labeled data.
-Supervised learning classified into two categories of algorithms:
+Supervised learning is classified into two categories of algorithms:

 - Classification: A classification problem is when the output variable is a category, such as “Red” or “blue” or “disease” and “no disease”.